Depicting a Major Moment in Teenage Life

 In fact, Aimiee said her family originally were not so supportive about working in Hollywood “because they didn’t want to be the [typical] Hollywood family. . . they heard a lot of bad ramblings about Hollywood.”

 “They wanted to protect me from that,” she said.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!